Lab 6: Visualizing categorical data with D3

 D3 is a library that translates high level visualization concepts into low level drawing commands.
 The technology currently used for these drawing commands is called SVG and is a language for drawing vector graphics.
 This means that instead of drawing pixels on a screen, SVG draws shapes and lines using descriptions of their geometry (e.g. centerpoints, radius, start and end coordinates, etc.).
 It looks very much like HTML, with elements delineated by tags, tags delineated by angle brackets, and attributes within those tags.
 However, instead of content-focused elements like <h1> and <p>, we have drawing-focused elements like <circle> and <path>.
 SVG code can live either in separate files (with an .svg extension) or be embedded in HTML via the <svg> elements.

-Step 1.3: Drawing our circle path with D3
+Step 1.3 Drawing a circle with D3

 First, we need to add D3 to our project so we can use it in our JS code.
 Open the VS Code terminal and run: